Classicizing Shakespeare : Jean-François Ducis and the First European Adaptations (Shakespeare and Adaptation)

 Full Description

-This book explores the nature and wide-ranging impact of the work of Jean-François Ducis, the first adaptor of Hamlet and of 5 other Shakespeare tragedies for the French theatre.
+This book explores the nature and wide-ranging impact of the work of Jean-François Ducis (1733-1816), the first adaptor of Hamlet and of five other Shakespeare tragedies for the French theatre.

-Within the wider picture of the European representation of Shakespeare on the stage from 1660 to 1850, the study of Ducis's case sheds further light on the rationale of the English adaptations of the previous century which shared similar reservations about the 'irregularities' of the Shakespeare's works.
-Willems' rich contextual study demonstrates why the translations of his own 'imitations' were instrumental in exporting Shakespeare all over the Continent.
+Classicizing Shakespeare studies Ducis's Shakespearean corpusin the context of the neoclassical climate which, a century earlier, had set off a wave of adaptations in England.
+Within the wider picture of the European representation of Shakespeare on the stage from 1660 to 1850, the study of Ducis's emblematic case sheds further light on the rationale of these English adaptations as well as on the reception of Shakespeare's plays in most Continental countries well into the 19th century.
+Willems' rich contextual study demonstrates why the translations of Ducis's own 'imitations' were instrumental in exporting Shakespeare all over the Continent.
 Through attention to the professional relationship with the renowned actor, François-Joseph Talma, Classicizing Shakespeare reveals too how collaborative practices in the theatre impact on the evolution of a text.

 Contents